josh-collinsworth/joco-sveltekit/src/lib/content/posts/antiquated-react.md

 Working with forms in React is notoriously cumbersome because every user keystroke is a two-step process: get the value from the input; then set the state to match it (which in turn needlessly re-renders the input, to contain the exact value it already did, but synced up with React state).
 Sure, it's usually too fast to notice, but it's a lot of extra work.

 Svelte, Vue, and many others don't have this issue.
 You can just bind state in such a way that it updates automatically from both ends.
 If the state changes, the DOM updates; if the DOM changes, the state updates.

+This way, you don't have to do the multi-step dance.
+If you just want to capture, say, the value of a text box, you do two-way data binding.
+Then, when the user types into the field, the data updates automatically, and you can get it whenever the time is right with no further steps.
+If in the meantime you need to do something like set a value or clear the field, that's also a simple one-liner.

+Two-way data binding lets you keep data and the DOM in sync without the need to constantly make sure one is keeping up with the other.

 Could you get in trouble using these?
 For sure.
 But I find that dogmatic ideals of best practices get in the way as much or more than they help.
 One-way data flow is a prime example.